ayushsreejith06/MAX/README.md

 # MAX: Multi-Sector Agentic Financial Simulation

+## ⚠️ IMPORTANT: Checklist System Removed

+**Checklist system intentionally removed — do not reintroduce without v2 design**

+The checklist system has been intentionally removed from the codebase.
+Defensive guards are in place to prevent accidental reintroduction.
+Any attempts to add checklist-related fields will trigger errors.

 ## Overview

 MAX is a multi-sector NYSE-style agentic financial simulation platform where users create autonomous agents that discuss, coordinate, and execute simulated trades using MNEE (Multi-Nodal Economic Exchange) principles.
 The system enables sophisticated financial modeling through intelligent agent interactions, sector-based market segmentation, and high-fidelity trading simulation.